rreinecke/global-gradient-based-groundwater-model/README.md

 * Different river approaches

 New flows can be defined in Model/ExternalFlows.hpp.
-The domain boundary is currently defined implicitly through the input grid as no-flow for grid files and as ocean boundary for irregual grids.
+The domain boundary is currently defined implicitly through the input grid as no-flow for grid files and as General Head Boundary (GHB) at the ocean boundary for irregular grids.
 This behaviour can be changed in DataProcessing/Neighbouring.hpp.

 ## Quick start